Sam-Saarinen/Sam-Saarinen.github.io/_posts/2023-11-06-movies-i-recommend.md

 - The Underminer!
 "I am always beneath you, but nothing is beneath me!"

 ### Avatar: The Last Airbender (2005-2008)
-The series definitely has its rough spots (a few noticeable animation loops and they were still finding their rhythm during the first 2-3 episodes), but this is hands-down my favorite series, and as valuable as many of the movies on this list.
+The series definitely has its rough spots (a few noticeable animation loops and they were still finding their rhythm during the first 2-3 episodes), but this is hands-down my favorite series, and as valuable as any of the movies on this list.
 Phenomenal writing, and many things to think about.
 What's the real cost of war?
 Are leaders called to sacrifice their own morality for the good of the people (a classic deontological/consequentialist conundrum)?
 Is there anywhere where cabbages will be safe?

 ### Gandhi (1982)
 This movie gives me hope.
 This movie is how I first learned about the historical person of Gandhi, and had an enormous effect on how I conceive of my life's work and value.
 "There are many causes for which I would be willing to die, but there is no cause for which I would be willing to kill."

 Is it possible to change the world without acts of violence?
 I sure hope so.
-Maybe this wouldn't be possible without the free press, global trade, and a kind of moral authority.
+Maybe this wouldn't be possible without the free press, global trade, and a kind of public moral authority.
 Maybe it's not the way to solve challenges like global terrorism.
 But I'm good to keep trying to figure out how it can be.

 ### Spider-Man: Across the Spider-verse (2023)
 Although the prequel, Into the Spider-verse, was excellent, this movie was phenomenal.
 Miles Morales comes into his own (it's a coming of age story), fights his fate (it's a sci-fi story), fights his past (it's a super-hero story), and fights his friends (it's a good story).
 Animation is used expressively in ways that photorealistic CGI has not been (I liked the augmented-reality-esque animation in Miss Marvel for similar reasons), and I love the way color and texture are used in the scenes with Gwen's father.
 The movie is well-situated in its own cultural context, acknowledging the myriad of Spider-Man media that came before while also reacting against it.
 Even though there's clearly going to be a third movie in the series, this movie feels like a complete arc in its own right, as Miles decides for himself who he's going to be.